-When designing your sheep’s environment, it is important to consider their age, body condition, whether they have been recently shorn, health, whether they have experienced similar weather conditions, and physiological stage (e.g. pregnant).
-These factors play a role in whether sheep are able to cope with changes in weather, and if additional shelter needs to be provided.
+When setting up an area for a small flock of sheep, it is important to consider their age, body condition, whether they have been recently shorn, their health, and physiological stage (e.g. pregnant).
+These factors play a role in whether sheep are able to cope with adverse weather conditions, and if additional shade and shelter should be provided.

 - Is safe from hazards, predators, and toxic substances.

-- Must be sturdy, inspected regularly and well maintained.
-The fence must also be capable of containing all the sheep in the flock (i.e. lambs)
+- Appropriate fencing that is sturdy, inspected regularly and well maintained.
+Fencing must be capable of containing all the sheep in a flock, including lambs.

-- Electric fencing can sometimes be ineffective for containing sheep with excessive wool and must not be used for horned sheep
+- Electric fencing can sometimes be ineffective for containing sheep with excessive wool and should not be used for horned sheep.

-- Is in a flock, as sheep are highly social and feel safest when in a flock of other sheep.
+- Includes other sheep.
+Sheep are very social and feel safest when in a flock.

 Emergency supplies of water and feed should be readied in preparation for adverse conditions, such as drought or snow.
 If the weather deteriorates, sheep should be relocated to sheltered areas, and extra feed provided as appropriate.

-- Do not transport sick or injured sheep in the heat of the day.
+- Do not transport sheep in the heat of the day.

-- Sheep must have access to food and water up until the point of transport.
+- Sheep must have access to water up until the point of transport.

 - Loading ramps must be non-slip, with sides that prevent animals from falling and a slope of no more than a 20 degrees.

-- Floor must be covered with bedding to prevent injury.
+- Flooring should be covered with bedding to prevent injury.